calvinfarias/REST-tmplAPI/README.md

 # REST tmplAPI
-This is a REST API template project for an specific task.
+This is a REST API template project for a specific task.
 The only requirement is that it must have an endpoint that inserts an arbitrary `key: value` pair over a request's header.
 It's unclear if it's in the Response's header or the Request's header, even though it is intuitive to assume it's the former.

 ### INSTALLING
 You can install it by running